1st Marine Logistics Group: Iraq and Afghanistan

-The 1st FSSG deployed to Iraq in early 2003 in response to the continual rejection of UN inspectors.
-In March 2003, 1st FSSG elements joined the 1st Marine Expeditionary Force (I MEF) in the crossing into Iraq.
-After approximately one month and the fall of Bagdad, the war was declared over.
-The Marines of 1st FSSG along with the 1st MEF redeployed back into the States over the rest of the summer 2003.
+The 1st FSSG deployed to Kuwait in late 2002 as part of the I Marine Expeditionary Force (I MEF) buildup ahead of the invasion.
+In March 2003, 1st FSSG elements crossed into Iraq.
+After approximately one month and the fall of Bagdad, the war ("Major Combat Operations") was declared over.
+The Marines and Sailors of 1st FSSG, along with I MEF, redeployed back to the United States over the rest of the summer 2003.